ali28729/CarromBoard/README.md

 # Carrom-Game
-A 2D multiplayer Carrom Board game.
+A 2D multiplayer Carrom Board game based on OpenGL library.

+>This game was developed in VS2015.
-To run the game, clone the project and compile it using Visual Studio (tested against VS2015).
+>To run the project compile using Visual studio.